HVoltBb/HVoltBb/README.md

 ### Lastest posts/publications

-- Brand new original study ✨coming up or NOT✨
+- One more brand new original study ✨coming up✨
+- [Assessing the Uncertainty of Total Seabird Bycatch Estimates Synthesized from Multiple Sources with a Scenario Analysis from the Western and Central Pacific][seabirds]
 - [Somatic growth of Atlantic bluefin tuna _Thunnus thynnus_ under global climate variability: Evidence from over 60 years of daily resolved growth increments with a simulation study](https://github.com/HVoltBb/climate-change-02)
 - [Multidecadal daily resolved growth increment reveal large-scale climate effect on the growth of the Atlantic blue sharks](https://hvoltbb.github.io/random/posts/climate_change_case01.html)
 - [Seabird bycatch vulnerability in pelagic longline fisheries based on modeling of a long-term dataset](https://hvoltbb.github.io/random/posts/birdbycatch_paper2021.html)